dmwit/damascus/README.md

 When there are multiple variants, they are attempted in order until one succeeds.
 (If none succeed, the motion fails, and the pill remains unchanged.)

 A game that only had the motions described so far would be boring, not only because you could only move left and rotate clockwise, but also because the pill would never lock in place!
-To accomodate that, the server SHOULD include at least one movement rule with its deadly field set to `true()`.
+To accomodate that, the server SHOULD include at least one movement rule with its deadly field set to `true`.
 In NES Dr. Mario, this is the down movement.
 This is conventionally called `"-y"`, so the server might send this as part of its movement rules dictionary:

-    { "-y": movement([], false(), true(), {
+    { "-y": movement([], false, true, {
         , shape([[cell(1, 1)], [cell(2, 2)]]): [variant(
             , [vector(0, -1), vector(1, -1)]
             , vector(0, -1)